sebastienrousseau/password-generator-pro/README.md

 ### Key Features and Enhancements

+- **Built with [Rust][9]** — A modern programming language that is well-suited for building high-performance, reliable, and secure systems.
 - **Smart Password Generation** — An intelligent password algorithm improves the strength of your passwords,
 - **Simple and Intuitive Interface** — A simple and intuitive interface makes it